tkchafin/resistnet/README.md

 After fitting genetic distances, autoStreamTree will create several other outputs.
 First, a table called $out.reachToEdgeTable.txt will give a tab-delimited map of how REACH_ID attributes were dissolved into contiguous edges.
 Second, a tabular and graphical representation of how fitted pairwise distances compare to the raw calculates (or user-provided) pairwise distances: $out.obsVersusFittedD.txt and $out.obsVersusFittedD.pdf
 ![](https://raw.githubusercontent.com/tkchafin/autoStreamTree/master/examples/plots/example.obsByFittedD.png)

-Finally, the fitted distances per stream edge will be output both as an added column to the original shapefile attribute table ($out.streamTree.shp and $out.streamTree.txt), and also as a plot showing how distances compare across all streams: $out.streamsByFittedD.pdf
+Finally, the fitted distances per stream edge will be output both as an added column to the original shapefile attribute table ($out.streamTree.shp and $out.streamTree.txt), and also as a plot showing how distances compare across all streams:
 ![](https://raw.githubusercontent.com/tkchafin/autoStreamTree/master/examples/plots/example.networkByStreamTree.png)

 #### Genetic distance models <a name="gen"></a>